keneek/cs-grub/README.md

 - [Web3 Foundation](https://web3.foundation/) - Research and development for organizations and teams building applications for web3.

 ### Substrate
 A framework for building blockchains built using Rust and Wasm.
+Very powerful runtime which includes **on chain upgrades**.

-➖ [Substrate](https://www.youtube.com/watch?v=-6BBIr-DmI4) - Great video describing the Substrate framework and how to construct the runtime with pallets.
+- [Intro to Substrate Crowdcast](https://www.youtube.com/watch?v=-6BBIr-DmI4) - Great video describing the Substrate framework and how to construct the runtime with pallets.

 ### ⚪️ [Polkadot](polkadot.network)
 A cross-chain network built on Substrate framework for creating of new parachains.